Could It Be Magic: Barry Manilow solo versions

 Manilow co-produced a slower-tempo version of the song with Ron Dante.
 Although the chorus of this version is similar to the Featherbed version, the rest of the lyrics are completely different.
 The "Sweet Melissa" in the lyrics is said to refer to singer Melissa Manchester, who was Manilow's label-mate and a back-up singer to Bette Midler in the early 1970s.
 It was released on his debut album Barry Manilow in 1973, and it also served as the B-side to the single "Cloudburst".

 Six months later, former Columbia Records president Clive Davis took over Bell Records and merged it into Arista with all the other Columbia Pictures-owned labels.
-Most of the artists at Bell were dropped during the merger, but Manilow was brought over to Arista in the spring of 1974.
-Due to the success of Manilow second album Barry Manilow II, it was decided that Manilow's debut album would be re-released under the Arista label, to be retitled Barry Manilow I. Manilow and Dante reworked four songs in April 1975 for the re-release, including a slightly altered version of "Could It Be Magic", co-arranged with Joe Renzetti.
+Most of the artists at Bell were dropped during the merger, but Manilow was brought over to Arista in the spring of 1975.
+Due to the success of Manilow’s second album Barry Manilow II, it was decided that Manilow's debut album would be re-released under the Arista label, to be retitled Barry Manilow I. Manilow and Dante reworked four songs in April 1975 for the re-release, including a slightly altered version of "Could It Be Magic", co-arranged with Joe Renzetti.
 Clive Davis heard the song and decided to release it as a single for the Arista re-release despite its length of nearly 7 minutes (most singles then were around 3 minutes long), reasoning that even if it failed to make an impact, people's attention would be diverted by Manilow's soon-to-be-released third album.
 To make the song radio-friendly, it was shortened to just over 4 minutes for its single release by cutting the bridge in half, deleting the first half of the second verse, and reducing the number of repeats in the final chorus.

 The single turned out to be successful, and it reached number 6 in the United States.
-Cash Box said that "a glowing arrangement by Manilow and Ron Dante grace the familiar melody which is augmented with a strong, vocal interpretation by Manilow" Record World said that "Chopin's Prelude in C Minor gave Barry the original inspiration for this one" and that they expected it to go to the Top 10.
+Cash Box said that "a glowing arrangement by Manilow and Ron Dante grace the familiar melody which is augmented with a strong, vocal interpretation by Manilow".
+Record World said that "Chopin's Prelude in C Minor gave Barry the original inspiration for this one" and that they expected it to go to the Top 10.

 The song also reached number 25 on the UK charts when it was issued as a single in 1978.

 The song was again reworked in 1993 using the earlier orchestration of brass and strings, combining it with new drums, bass and synthesizers.
 This version was included on the album Greatest Hits: The Platinum Collection.
 An extended remix of the 1993 version was issued as a promotional 12" single and included on the 12" single of "I'd Really Love to See You Tonight".